JustBerkhout/nectar-tutorials/ardc/beginner/changing-instances/changing-instances.md

 ### What you'll need

-- Some spare capacity in your Nectar Research Cloud account for launch of a trial instance and/or resizing an instance.
+- Some spare capacity in your Nectar Research Cloud account for launching a trial instance and/or resizing an instance.

 positive
 : **Setting up**